 If your company has a specific need and would like the assistance of a graduate student team, please complete this form.
 Projects submitted will be posted and available for student and faculty review on our Graduate Project Opportunities website for six months or until taken by a student group or removed upon your request.
 Any interested students or faculty will contact you directly in order to begin work on the project.

 If your organization has a project that does not fit within this framework or that could be accomplished by an individual student, you may wish to post it as an internship.
 Many graduate students take on short-term, part-time internships during their academic program, as well as full-time during the summer between the two years of the Full-Time MBA program.
 Internships are usually paid.
-If you have an internship, Rady's Graduate Career Connections provides a job-posting website and a student resume database accessible to employers.
+If you have an internship, Rady's Graduate Career Management Center provides a job-posting website and a student resume database accessible to employers.